Aaron Rodgers Player Prop Bets for NFL Week 18 - Green Bay vs. Detroit - NewsBreak

 Discover player props odds, plays, and insights for Aaron Rodgers in his Week 18 contest with the Green Bay Packers against the Detroit Lions.

-Aaron Rodgers has player props available from bookmakers before his next NFL game on Sunday at 1:00 PM ET airing on FOX.
-Rodgers' Green Bay Packers (13-3) and the Detroit Lions (2-13-1) meet in a Week 18 matchup between NFC North foes at Ford Field.
+There will be player prop bet markets available for Aaron Rodgers ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
+Rodgers' Green Bay Packers (13-3) and the Detroit Lions (2-13-1) meet in a Week 18 matchup between NFC North opponents at Ford Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .